 Senior Runner up: Evangeline Coplan, Junior Winner Charlotte Horner, Junior Runner up: Alice McCormick

 The 2013 District final took place on Sunday 3rd March at the Henry Beaufort School Winchester, and was MCd by James Larcombe.
-There were 14 performances, 5 vocal and 9 instrumental, which produced an excellent competition and concert for a very attentive a
+There were 14 performances, 5 vocal and 9 instrumental, which produced an excellent competition and concert for a very attentive audience.

 The winner was Adam Smith, who played a Spanish Gypsy Dance by Pascual Marquina, and Czardas, by Vittorio Monti.
 It was most unusual to hear an accordion in competition, and especially one played so well.